Sahel: Desertification and soil loss

 The Sahel region faces environmental issues that are contributing to global warming.
-If the change in climate in the Sahel region "is not slowed-down and desertification possibly reversed through sustainable practices and any form of reforestation, it is only a matter of time before countries like Niger lose their entire landmass to desert due to unchecked unsustainable human practices."
+If the change in climate is not slowed down and desertification possibly reversed through sustainable practices and any form of reforestation, it is only a matter of time before countries like Niger lose their entire landmass to desert due to unchecked unsustainable human practices.
 Over-farming, over-grazing, over-population of marginal lands, and natural soil erosion have caused serious desertification of the region.
 This has affected shelter construction, making it necessary to change the used materials.
 The Woodless Construction project was introduced in Sahel in 1980 by the Development Workshop, achieving since then a high social impact in the region.
 A major initiative to combat desertification in the Sahel region via reforestation and other interventions is the Great Green Wall.

-Major dust storms are a frequent occurrence as well.
-During November 2004, a number of major dust storms hit Chad, originating in the Bodélé Depression.
-This is a common area for dust storms, occurring on average on 100 days every year.